tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/billing/enterprise/billing-enterprise-api-billing-periods.md

 ---
 # Reporting APIs for Enterprise customers - Billing Periods

 The Billing Periods API returns a list of billing periods that have consumption data for the specified Enrollment in reverse chronological order.
-Each Period contains a property pointing to the API route for the four sets of data - BalanceSummary, UsageDetails, Marktplace Charges, and PriceSheet.
+Each Period contains a property pointing to the API route for the four sets of data - BalanceSummary, UsageDetails, Marketplace Charges, and PriceSheet.
 If the period does not have data, the corresponding property is null.

 ## Request